gkritop/raman_spectroscopy/README.md

 Data:

-- The provided data is a synthetic Raman spectrum stored in a CSV file named raman_spectrum.csv, constructed from Gaussian peaks representing individual constituent elements, and includes various sources of noise to simulate real-world conditions.
+- The provided data is a synthetic Raman spectrum stored in a CSV file, constructed from Gaussian peaks representing individual constituent elements, and includes various sources of noise to simulate real-world conditions.

 Tools and Resources: